anildwarepo/CustomerChurnPredictionWorkshop/Notebook.md

 ### Training using AutoML

-Use the automl_amlsdkv2_training.ipynb to kickoff a AutoML training job on AML.
+Use the automl_amlsdkv2_training.ipynb to kickoff an AutoML training job on AML.

 ### Scoring using local compute